 Osorno: a chance to experience local life in small town Chile

-Like Puerto Montt, Osorno is a town almost untouched by tourism, so it gives you a real sense of normal Chilean life.
-It was a dull-yet-also-somehow-interesting stopover for us on our way down to Puerto Varas in Chile’s lake district.
-There isn’t a huge amount to do in this town unless you’re into shopping and casinos, so this guide is going to be a short one!
+Osorno is a town relatively untouched by tourism, so it gives you a real sense of normal Chilean life.
+It was a dull-yet-also-somehow-interesting stopover for us on our way down to Puerto Varas in Chile’s lake district – note, it’s in Puerto Varas that you can see Volcán Osorno, not Osorno itself.

 Osorno is the nearest town to the Antillanca ski resort, which means it becomes more popular with Chilean tourists in the winter.
 It’s also a gateway to Bariloche, Argentina, which can be enjoyed both for skiing in the cold months and hiking in the summer.
 Buses leave to Bariloche from Osorno bus terminal.
 Andesmar offers the route at least once a day for $14 USD (leaving in the morning, but not the same time every day).